AUHE Prize for Literary Scholarship

 Congratulations!

-2022 AUHE Prize Judges’ Report
+2022 AUHE Prize for Literary Scholarship: Judges’ Report

 The Judges’ Report for the 2022 AUHE Prize is now available.
 Please click here to download it.

-2021 AUHE Prize for Literary Scholarship Announcement
+2021 AUHE Prize for Literary Scholarship: Winner

 The winner of the 2021 AUHE Prize for Literary Scholarship is Paul Giles, for The Planetary Clock: Antipodean Time and Spherical Postmodern Fictions (Oxford University Press).
 Congratulations!

-Read the judges’ comment here.
+Read the Judges’ comment here.